This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Cragside’s 140 year old Scots pine tree has been officially declared the tallest tree in the UK.
 At 40m (just over 131ft and the same height as 10 double-decker buses stacked one on top of the other), the conifer has been confirmed as the largest of its kind by officials from the Tree Register –the organisation which since 1988 has kept a tally of Britain and Ireland's notable and ancient specimens.

-Pop into our new shop this spring.
+Pop into our new shop for Christmas treats.
 New seasonal stock arrives every couple of weeks.

 Stay with us